Why SD-WAN is an orchestration game

 To improve agility and reduce costs, the SD-WAN adoption rate among enterprises is high.
 SD-WAN is driving significant new investments opportunities for enterprises.
 According to IDC, the SD-WAN infrastructure market is expected to grow 45.8 percent in 2019 and reach USD 5.25 billion by 2023.
 SD-WAN managed services is projected to reach a compound annual growth rate (CAGR) of 48 percent in the 2018-2023 period.
 For service providers, this is an opportunity to expand their product portfolio and revenues through both connectivity and value-added services.

 In a series of three blog posts, we discuss one of the most important technologies available today: SD-WAN.
 The combination of SD-WAN and 5G networks will profoundly change how enterprises leverage networking as part of their digital transformation.
 In this first blog post, we discuss the emerging need for orchestration in SD-WAN.
-In the second post, we’ll reveal some lessons we’ve learned in multi-vendor SD-WAN deployments.
-In our third post, we’ll examine the benefits of the Ericsson SD-WAN orchestration and our vision for the future as SD-WAN and related services evolve.
+In the second post, we’ll reveal learnings from multi-domain, multi-vendor SD-WAN deployments.
+In our third post, we’ll examine SD-WAN and orchestration: The Ericsson advantage revealing our vision for the future as SD-WAN and related services evolve.

 First wave versus second wave of SD-WAN deployments